EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Introduction

 To overcome this limitation, we introduce Evolving Exponential Geodesic Flow for SBDD (\ours), as shown in Fig.~\ref{fig:architecture}.
-Rather than pursuing a sharply concentrated endpoint from the outset, \ours~ employs a dynamic target whose concentration increases gradually over time.
+Rather than pursuing a sharply concentrated endpoint from the outset, \ours~employs a dynamic target whose precision increases gradually over time.
 In this pursuit–evasion process, the resulting generative flow adapts to this evolving target, preventing the rapid collapse toward a deterministic state and maintaining well-conditioned intermediate distributions while remaining consistent with the Fisher–Rao information geometry.
 We implement this framework using a progressive-parameter-refinement generative paradigm inspired by Bayesian Flow Networks (BFN)\cite{graves2023bayesian} and Parameter Interpolation Flow (PIF)\cite{jin2025molpif}, enabling efficient training and sampling.
 Furthermore, we demonstrate that the recent Straight-Line Diffusion Model (SLDM)\cite{ni2025straight} is a special case of EGF under specific boundary conditions, and we provide an analysis of their distinctions and connections.

-Our contributions can be summarized as follows: \begin{itemize} \item By adopting e-geodesics as the probability path, we endow the representation of molecules as a composite exponential-family distribution with geometric intuition.
-This coupling ensures a more rigorous alignment with the complex statistical manifold of chemical and geometric structures. \item We propose a efficient strategy to handle the numerical instability of e-geodesic flows by evolving the target distribution parameters over time, ensuring a stable and efficient training and generation process. \item Experimental results demonstrate that \ours~significantly outperforms traditional SBDD generative models across multiple benchmarks, producing molecules with more realistic geometric structures. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We introduce a generative framework that synchronously evolves continuous atomic coordinates and discrete chemical categories in a unified natural-parameter space.
+Adopting e-geodesics as probability paths enables principled alignment with the statistical manifold of chemical and geometric structures. \item We address the numerical instability of e-geodesic probability flows involving Dirac distributions by progressively evolving the target distribution parameters, thereby balancing accuracy and stability in training and generation. \item Experimental results demonstrate that \ours~significantly outperforms traditional SBDD generative models across multiple benchmarks, producing molecules with more realistic geometric structures. \end{itemize}